 Crossrail has a carbon footprint policy statement which sets out how we intend to reduce our carbon footprint.

-- Promoting and sharing excellence in environmental management of construction;
+Objective 2: Promote and share excellence in environmental management of construction